Safe Learning MPC with Limited Model Knowledge and Data: Introduction

+\IEEEPARstart{T}{his} paper presents a novel application of Wasserstein ambiguity sets to robustify model-based reinforcement learning (MBRL) and learning-based control (LbC) in safety-critical applications.
+Here, we define safety as the ability of the control policy to satisfy constraints.
+Translating safety to online reinforcement learning (RL) algorithms is a notoriously difficult open challenge in relevant literature.
+This paper is motivated by unsolved shortcomings of many existing means to address this challenge, particularly a strong and often optimistic dependence on subject matter expertise.
+Two overarching examples include (i) assumed knowledge of underlying dynamics, and (ii) preexisting data of safe trajectories.

-This problem space borrows many concepts from historical research on stochastic optimal control, a field which dates back decades to the original linear-quadratic Gaussian problem \cite{Karl00}.
+The LbC problem space borrows many concepts from historical research on stochastic optimal control, a field which dates back decades to the original linear-quadratic Gaussian problem \cite{Karl00}.
 The key underlying concept relates to uncertainty, and how we can accommodate limited or imperfect knowledge of the underlying dynamics.
-The rise in popularity of model-predictive control (MPC) has created a new application for these robust and stochastic optimal control principles.
+The rise in popularity of MPC has created a new application for these robust and stochastic control principles.
 For instance, foundational work by Kothare et al. addresses uncertainty in MPC optimization with linear matrix inequalities by allowing the state transition matrices to vary in time within a convex polytope \cite{Kothare00}.

-Within the past few years, stochastic optimal control has become connected to ongoing research in the burgeoning field of learning and control.
-Here, researchers seek guarantees on safety and performance when learning and controlling a dynamical system simultaneously.
-For a review of current state of the art methods in learning and control which utilize MPC, we direct the reader to a thorough review by Hewing et al. \cite{Hewing00}.
+Within the past few years, stochastic optimal control has become connected to ongoing research in the burgeoning field of LbC.
+Here, researchers seek guarantees on safety and performance when learning-based controlling a dynamical system simultaneously.
+For a review of current state of the art methods in learning-based control which utilize MPC, we direct the reader to a thorough review by Hewing et al. \cite{Hewing00}.
 This type of problem presents a nuanced and complex challenge for a host of reasons.
 Safety and feasibility pose significant barriers for proper implementation of such algorithms.
 Moreover, balancing the exploration-exploitation tradeoff inherent to simultaneous control and model identification has presented researchers with a host of unique problems which form a primary focus of research in active learning.
 Work by Dean et al., for instance, explores safety and persistence of excitation for a learned constrained linear-quadratic regulator \cite{Dean00}.